Allegany Ballistics Laboratory (US Navy) Site

 The Navy has been pumping and treating groundwater, contaminated with VOCs, at Site 10 since 1999.
 This interim action was selected as the final action in a 2002 Record of Decision.

 A ROD for the Inert Landfill (Site 5) groundwater, surface water and sediment was signed in 2006.
 The construction of the selected remedy, a permeable reactive barrier (PRB), monitored natural attenuation and institutional controls, was completed in the summer of 2006.
-Monitoring data is currently being collected in preparation for an interim Remedial Action Completion, whereby the site will then be considered to be in an Operation and Maintenance (O&M) phase.
+The site is currently in the Operation and Maintenance (O&M) phase.
 The landfill contents were handled under a separate ROD that selected capping the landfill.

 The Long-Term Monitoring (LTM) Plan for Sites 1, 5 and 10 is currently conducted every 9 months.
-The LTM Plan addresses the ecological concerns identified by the ERA regarding the benthic macroinvertebrates in the North Branch Potomac River, which borders the north side of the site.
+The LTM Plan addresses the ecological concerns identified by the ecological risk assessment regarding the benthic macroinvertebrates in the North Branch Potomac River, which borders the north side of the site.
+As noted in the Five Year Review, the monitoring program for Sites 1, 5 and 10 was evaluated and changes were made as necessary to reflect the years of data already collected.
+Also, as part of the five year review process, the groundwater remedy at Site 1 is being optimized, and the ecological monitoring is undergoing improvements.

 Investigations in the Range Road Area (Site 13), located north of Site 3, defined an area of groundwater contaminated with trichloroethene (TCE) at concentrations exceeding the maximum contaminant level (MCL) of 5 µg/L. To date, no specific historic release has been identified for Site 13.
 An additional investigation was performed in October 2007 using membrane interface probe (MIP) technology, to determine whether a source in the vadose zone exists.
 Results of the MIP study revealed that VOC concentrations in vadose zone soils were relatively low and no significant source area was identified.
 A vertical profiling of contamination in the alluvial aquifer using passive diffusion bag samplers was performed in early 2008 and identified no definitive vertical distribution of TCE.
 A pilot study incorporating enhanced bioremediation using injection wells within the defined plume area was conducted at the site.
 Monitoring data show decreased concentrations of TCE throughout the plume in the alluvial aquifer, suggesting that the groundwater is responding positively to the pilot study.